VaneDLA/academy-go-q32021/README.md

 ## Introduction

-Thank you for participating in the Golang Bootcamp course!
+Thank you for participating in the GO Bootcamp course!
 Here, you'll find instructions for completing your certification.

 ## The Challenge

-The purpose of the challenge is for you to demonstrate your Golang skills.
+The purpose of the challenge is for you to demonstrate your GO skills.
 This is your chance to show off everything you've learned during the course!!

-You will build and deliver a whole Golang project on your own.
+You will build and deliver a whole GO project on your own.
 We don't want to limit you by providing some fill-in-the-blanks exercises, but instead request you to build it from scratch.
 We hope you find this exercise challenging and engaging.

 The goal is to build a REST API which must include: